Aspen Transfer Scholarship

 This grant provides financial support to BSN online students who enroll in science courses at Chamberlain University that require a lab kit.

-Florida Future Nurses Grant
+Florida Nightingale Grant

 A grant for new pre-licensure BSN students who would like to attend our Jacksonville or Miramar campuses.